rehan663/Charity-template/README.md

-This is charity website in which i use html css and javascript.
+This is charity website in which I use html css and javascript.